utkuufuk/budget-cli/README.md

 ## Preliminaries
  1. Create a *monthly budget* spreadsheet from the [spreadsheet template gallery](https://docs.google.com/spreadsheets/u/0/?ftv=1&folder=0ACoSgW1iveL-Uk9PVA) if you don't already have one.

- 2. When the new sheet opens up, take note of your **`SPREADSHEET_ID`** in the page URL which looks like the following:
+ 2. When the new sheet opens up, take note of your **`SPREADSHEET_ID`** or the URL itself which looks like the following:
 ``` cmd
 https://docs.google.com/spreadsheets/d/<SPREADSHEET_ID>/edit#gid=<SHEET_ID>
 ```